openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_crud_share.rst

 General concepts
 ----------------

-As general concepts, to create a file share and access it you need to:
+To create a file share, and access it, the following general concepts are prerequisite knowledge:

 #.
 To create a share, use :command:`manila create` command and
    specify the required arguments: the size of the share and the shared file